Can I use threads?

 linkstatic = 1, features = [ "fully_static_link", # link libc statically "-pie", ],

-However: this has the downside of reducing ASLR heap entropy (from 30 bits to 8 bits), making exploits easier.
+However: Using static has the downside of reducing ASLR heap entropy (from 30 bits to 8 bits), making exploits easier.
 Decide carefully what is preferable depending on your sandbox implementation and policy:

 - not static: good heap ASLR, potentially harder to get initial code execution but at the cost of a less effective sandbox policy, potentially easier to break out of.